 Further petrographic and compositional analyses have determined that NWA 1058 is very similar to the primitive acapulcoite GRA 98028 (Patzer et al., 2004), and that the anomalous O-isotopic composition might actually be due to terrestrial weathering effects (W23).
 A high abundance of relict chondrules are observed in NWA 1058, which is also a feature of some primitive acapulcoites.
 However, while most acapulcoites have similar CRE ages of ~6 m.y.
 (16.8 m.y. for TIL 99002), that calculated for NWA 1058 is significantly higher at 38.2 m.y.
 (Patzer et al., 2003).
 Nevertheless, the noble gas abundances of NWA 1058 remain high with 36Ar/132Xe ratios that are similar to the "Q" component, characteristics which are more consistent with acapulcoites.

 A study was undertaken by Eugster and Lorenzetti (2005) in which they determined a possible structure for the acapulcoite parent body.
 They specifically analyzed a number of new acapulcoites, as well as NWA 1058.
-They found that the data on the whole was more consistent with NWA 1058 being a winonaite rather than an acapulcoite: 1) NWA 1058 is more Mg-poor and Fe-rich than any acapulcoite; 2) its O-isotope composition plots outside the acapulcoite field; 3) its CRE age is much higher than any other acapulcoite (38.9 ±4.0 m.y.), with all except one acapulcoite having almost identical CRE ages of ~6 m.y.
+They found that the data on the whole were more consistent with NWA 1058 being a winonaite rather than an acapulcoite: 1) NWA 1058 is more Mg-poor and Fe-rich than any acapulcoite; 2) its O-isotope composition plots outside the acapulcoite field; 3) its CRE age is much higher than any other acapulcoite (38.9 ±4.0 m.y.), with all except one acapulcoite having almost identical CRE ages of ~6 m.y.

 Therefore, this meteorite appears to be neither a typical winonaite nor a typical acapulcoite.
 Utilizing a diagram which compares the Δ17O to the Fa content of olivine, Rumble III et al (2005) found that the winonaite and acapulcoite/lodranite groups were readily resolved, and NWA 1058 plots clearly within the winonaite field.
 In addition, Moggi-Cecchi et al (2011) published a diagram (42nd LPSC, #1398 ) which illustrates the Cr content of diopside vs. Mg# of olivine, and the acapulcoite/lodranite group can be clearly distinguished from the winonaite group.